What do we celebrate in February? What is February famous for? Here’s a short list of holiday happenings and February facts that you should know!

 - The Aphrodisiac That Really Works

-Looking for the best days to quit smoking, prune trees, garden, wean babies, cut hair, lose weight, and more?
+- Find February’s best days to quit smoking, prune trees, garden, wean babies, cut hair, lose weight, and more.
 See our Best Days by the Moon’s Sign.

 February’s Birth Flower

 Even though so many roses are sold during February due to Valentine’s Day, the Violet and the Primrose are the symbolic flowers.

 - The violet signifies watchfulness, loyalty, and faithfulness.
 Give a violet to someone to let them know that you’ll always be there for them.

 - The primrose lets someone know that you can’t live without them.

 Like the violet, February’s birthstone is a purple color.
 It’s the beautiful amethyst.